devjanaprime/MEANie/readme.md

 2 - add functionality as requested from the client

 Your final project should have a 'master' branch that is the final project.
-A
+As well branches for each stage of the work.
+This is outlined below

-Each student will turn in their own repo, but you can feel free to talk/work with your pod-mates.
+This is a 'peer' activity, but feel free to talk/work with your pod-mates and cohort-mates.

 Your github project should have the following branches:
 * 'master' (final assignment)